In this blog post, we’ll look at how healthcare fraud visualization provides a valuable tool for detecting this

 Taking data from a longer time period, we can find these two practitioners share dozens of different patients, despite being based at different clinics.
 For an analyst, this should be a signal to investigate further.

-These are just a few simplified examples of how graph visualization can be used to detect possible cases Medicare fraud, and how healthcare data visualization can reduce losses and improve provision.
+These are just a few simplified examples of how graph visualization can be used to detect possible cases of Medicare fraud, and how healthcare data visualization can reduce losses and improve provision.
+To get started with our toolkits, request a free trial.